arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-usb/giga-usb.md

 ### Datalogger Example

-In the example below, we are reading logging the `A0` pin, where we are defining two paramaters:
+In the example below, we are reading logging the `A0` pin, where we are defining two parameters:
 - `interval` - how long between each reading.
 - `number_of_readings` - how many readings we should take.